me-foundation/onchain-traits/README.md

 # onchain-traits

-`onchain-traits` is a naming convention and a standard of defining onchain traits using the token extension with additional_metadata.
+`onchain-traits` is a solana naming convention and a standard of defining onchain traits using the token extension with additional_metadata.

 ## 1/ The Issue